stefanofa/awesome/TOPICS.md

 *   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

-*   [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps
+*   [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.

 *   [liveblocks/liveblocks](https://github.com/liveblocks/liveblocks) - The best apps in the AI era aren’t solo experiences—they’re collaborative.
 Liveblocks provides customizable pre‑built features to make your product multiplayer, engaging, and AI‑ready.
 All without derailing your roadmap.